0x4E0x650x6F/0x4E0x650x6F.github.io/_posts/2016-08-01-Openvas-With-Postgresql-on-Kali-Linux-Rolling.md

 ---
 layout: page
-title :  Install Openvas 8 with Postgres on Kali linux Rolling categories : [security, Kali Linux]
+title :  Install Openvas 8 with Postgres on Kali linux Rolling categories : [linux, os, Kali Linux]
 ---

 This one is something that took quite some time to pull off while searching, most of the information I found was either wrong or incomplete, so here we go.